flurry101/ALibraryManagementSystem/README.md

 The registration for a user is done online making it more efficient and convenient for the registration process.
 The readers are provided with accurate details regarding their borrowing history.
 This application allows the library management the ability to operate the entire system from a single online interface, giving them more power and flexibility.
-Maintain a steady influx of visitors and guests throughout the year, as well as top promote the library’s extensive rang e of services.
+Maintain a steady influx of visitors and guests throughout the year, as well as top promote the library’s extensive range of services.
 Better safety and security in maintaining data and personal information using automation

 ### **SCOPE OF THE PROJECT**